Is The ION Film 2 SD Plus 35mm Slide and Negative Scanner Too Small And Simple For Keen Photographers?

-This is a nice touch for those that don’t want to mess with the image themselves, but others have had to play with the digitized scan on their computers afterwards.
-Finally, there are also positive comments about the speed of the scans, with one user timing it at 2 or 3 seconds per scan for a slide.
+This is a nice touch for those that don’t want to mess with the image themselves, but others have had to play with the digitized scan on their computers afterward.
+Finally, there are also positive comments about the scans’ speed, with one user timing it at 2 or 3 seconds per scan for a slide.

 Are there are clear downsides to this ION Film 2 SD Plus Negative/Slide Scanner?

 Reviews are pretty mixed with this scanner because of the software.
 This user-friendly nature means that the product is also small.
-However, it may be a bit too small for some users, especially with that color preview window to view the images and the progress of the scans.
+However, it may be a bit too small for some users, especially with that color preview window to view the images and the scans’ progress.

 It is hard to get a detailed look at what the processor is trying to do with the images.
-There is also the suggestion that the design leads to too much-trapped dirt and dust, which can have a negative effect on the final image.
+There is also the suggestion that the design leads to too much-trapped dirt and dust, which can hurt the final image.